Force over Distance: Chapter 43

 Almost.

 He was almost there.
-He was relying on the scaffolding, using it to integrate his sensation.
-Using it to transmit his intent from mind to body.
-This wasn’t as bad as what had happened in the shuttle.
+This wasn’t as bad as what’d happened in the shuttle.
 This was something else.
 He had Rush’s borrowed architecture.
-He’d been, at least partially, protected by Rush, or the AI, or the combination—
+He’d been protected by Rush, or the AI, or the combination—

 Well, by whatever it was, that’d looked out over the sea.